betovidal/rcfiles/notes_ideal_installation/ideal_installation.md

 # This is what my ideal installation looks like

-Debian, net install.
-In windows use rufus, in Linux:
+* Debian, net install.
+In windows use rufus, in Linux (unmounted device):
-(unmounted device)

 ```
 $mkdosfs /dev/sdX1